 Our system serves the Village of Gowanda and Prospect Street Water District.
 We have two water sources.
 One source is the Allen Springs, and the second is a groundwater source (well #1).
 Water is filtered to remove contaminants.
 During this time, chlorine is added to disinfect the water and fluoride is added to improve the dental health of the community.
 The treated water is stored in a 1.7 million gallon reservoir for distribution.
 In May 2016 we received approval from the Cattaraugus County Health Department to blend the water from the springs and well to bring the barium concentration from the well into compliance.
-However, we did not use the well in 2019.
-During 2019, our system did not experience any water use restrictions.
+During 2020, our system did not experience any water use restrictions.